List of Surface Plasmon Resonance Assays

 Please see our FAQ for shipping instructions.

-Example SPR workflow of a customized analyte-target binding study:
+Example Surface Plasmon Resonance workflow of a customized analyte-target binding study:

 - Sensor chip preparation: Attaching the target to the sensorchip